Healing, Growth & Possibility

 - sense of purpose

 - life direction

 By exploring with precision and wonder that which troubles us, new information and natural directions arise, helping us to discover meaning, power, and creative solutions.
-I believe that by giving space and attention to our feelings and experiences – whether emotional, physical, connected with relationships or the social challenges of living in this world – we are honoring the very thing which gives Life to life.
-Sessions bring relief, stimulation, satisfaction and direction.
+By giving space and attention to our feelings and experiences – whether emotional, physical, connected with relationships or the societal and systemic challenges of living in this world – we are honoring the very thing which gives Life to life.
+Sessions bring relief, understanding, inspiration and direction.

-I work in collaboration with therapy clients as a creative partnership.
+I work in collaboration with clients as a creative therapeutic partnership.
 My style follows the process and needs of clients in order to discover each person’s unique wisdom and pathways toward change.
-Depending on what will serve you best, our time together may include abstract thinking and problem-solving, body awareness, imagination and storytelling, dreamwork, movement, art, sound, communication and role-play, exploration of family history and the impact of socialization and cultural influences, as well as spiritual connections.
+Depending on what serves you best, our time together may include abstract thinking and problem-solving, body awareness, imagination and storytelling, dreamwork, movement, art, sound, communication and role-play, exploration of family history and the impact of socialization and cultural influences, as well as spiritual connections.

 I welcome and work with people of all races, gender identities, ages, sexual orientations, and physical abilities.
 I’m committed to my own ongoing learning around biases and privilege, and how to use power in ways that support others to live and thrive in their diverse experiences.